Ironhack-Data-Madrid-Octubre-2023/1.3-lab_functions/README.md

 ## Submission

 Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Then commit git and push your branch to the remote..